 I have read, or have had explained to me, the Student Handbook which contains a summary of school rules regarding student behavior and other District policies.
 I agree that my child will follow these rules, and I understand that if he/she violates the rules, he/she can be disciplined.
 By signing below, I acknowledge that my child and I understand and agree to abide by the Board of Education Policies and school rules contained in the Handbook.
 I also acknowledge that this Handbook may only contain a summary of the Board of Education Policies and that the Handbook may be amended during the school year without notice.
 Students in grades 2-8 should sign the form along with their parent/guardian.

-Student' s Name 2023-2024 Grade 2023-2024 Grade
+Student's Name 2025-2026 Grade

-By signing below, I certify that I have e received and reviewed the Handbook.
+By signing below, I certify that I have received and reviewed the Handbook.

 Signed:

-(Student) (Date)
+(Student)

 Signed:

-(Parent) (Date)
+(Parent)

 Link to electronic signature form: electronic acknowledgement form